UPDATED - FEBRUARY 2022

 - Lawful processing

 - How long do we keep your personal information?

 1. Who we are and how to contact us

-EIDA is a UK registered company (company number 11703865) at registered address 10 Queen Street Place, London EC4R 1BE.
-EIDA is the controller of your personal information where you are involved with the project, such as through the Network or any of our events.
+EIDA is a UK registered company (company number 11703865) at registered address First Floor, 85 Great Portland Street, London, W1W 7LT.
+EIDA is the controller of your personal information where you are involved with the organisation.

 If you have any questions about how we use your personal information and how we comply with our responsibilities, please contact us as follows:

-In writing: Employers’ Initiative on Domestic Abuse, Registered Office, 10 Queen Street Place, London EC4R 1BE
+In writing: Employers’ Initiative on Domestic Abuse, Registered Office, First Floor, 85 Great Portland Street, London, W1W 7LT

 2. How we collect your personal information

 We may hold personal information relating to you from a number of sources and will collect personal information about you:

 a.
 When you give it to us directly